 Caring for Ginger & Turmeric in the Fall

-If you live in an area that is higher that Zone 7, you may be able to get them to over winter outside.
-Two years in a row, the winter temperatures here did not get below freezing and both my turmeric and ginger survived.
+If you live in an area that is higher than Zone 7, you may be able to get them to overwinter outside.
+Two years in a row, the winter temperatures here did not get below freezing, and both my turmeric and ginger survived.
 The next winter we had temps of 13°F, and they didn’t make it.
 Lesson learned.

-Have you tried growing ginger or growing turmeric?
+Have you tried growing turmeric or growing ginger?
 Give it a try this year!